ethereum/go-ethereum/docs/_getting-started/index.md

 ```

 It is also advised to check the account balances using Geth.
-At this point in the tutorial, the two accounts in the Clef keystore should have balances 0.9 and 0.1 ether.
+At this point in the tutorial, the two accounts in the Clef keystore should have balances just below 0.9 ether (because 0.1 ether has been transferred out and some small amount paid in transaction gas) and 0.1 ether.

 ### Checking the transaction hash